ikhsandev/ikhsandev/README.md

 # Ikhsan Andriyawan

-* I'm Ikhsan Andriyawan 👨 (he/him) a freelance Web and Mobile Apps Developer.
+* I'm Ikhsan Andriyawan 👨 Junior Programmer (Web / Mobile).
 I live in Wonosobo, Central Java, Indonesia. 🙌 I'm Manage projects with git and understanding to deploy and publish projects on cpanel or vps, EDM and Pop musics lover, and tech enthusiast. 💕

 ## Github Performance Overall